 Republican debate: What time is the third GOP showdown and how to watch

-Four contenders for the Republican Party presidential nomination will face off in Miami on Wednesday night... with a notable fifth absentee...
+Five contenders for the Republican Party presidential nomination will face off in Miami on Wednesday night... with a notable sixth absentee...

 5 Republicans Qualify for Next Presidential Debate